Accidental Love: Release

 In March 2011, an unfinished cut of the film was screened in Los Angeles.
 The film was released on VOD on February 10, 2015.
 The film was given a limited theatrical release on March 20, 2015.
 It was released on DVD and Blu-ray in the United States on April 28, 2015.

 Following a home video release by Mongrel Media in Canada, A.A.
 Dowd, film critic with The A.V.
 Club, in an article titled "No, I didn't call your shitty movie a 'comedic masterstroke'", accused the company of quoting his review out of context, making a negative film review look like a positive one.
 In response to the accusation, Mongrel Media issued an apology and claimed they would remove the quote from further prints of the DVD.

 Reception

 Critical response

-The film received mostly negative reviews.
+The film was panned by critics.

 A.A.
 Dowd of The A.V.
 Club wrote: "To be fair to whoever refashioned Accidental Love from the abandoned scraps of Nailed, there’s little reason to believe that the ideal, untroubled version of the material would have been a comedic masterstroke."

 Richard Roeper of the Chicago Sun-Times wrote: "The satire is broad and forced and unfunny, there’s no cadence to the setups and visual punch lines, and the likable cast is hopelessly lost.
 Some disasters should remain forgotten."